-Cartonization logic technology varies widely, but generally speaking, every solution consists of the following components. > ITEM DATA Item data describes the item to be shipped and can include a diverse range of variables including volume, dimensions, weight, fragility and more. > CARTON DATA Carton data describes the carton selection, including the number and dimensions of each available carton. > THE ALGORITHM The algorithm is the brain of cartonization logic, cross-analyzing item data, carton data and additional business rules regarding shipping and dunnage to make a recommendation for the optimal carton and configuration.
-The knapsack problem says that given a finite set of items, each with their own volume and value, and a knapsack or container with a finite size, there is an optimal configuration of items that maximizes value. > THE OUTPUT
+Cartonization logic technology varies widely, but generally speaking, every solution consists of the following components. > ITEM DATA Item data describes the item to be shipped and can include a diverse range of variables including volume, dimensions, weight, fragility and more. > CARTON DATA Carton data describes the carton selection, including the number and dimensions of each available carton.
+THE ALGORITHM The algorithm is the brain of cartonization logic, cross-analyzing item data, carton data and additional business rules regarding shipping and dunnage to make a recommendation for the optimal carton and configuration. > THE OUTPUT